 Elevated Structure

-At least one of each type of "elevated structure" should be accessible and ramps and transfer systems help provide access to elevated play structures.
+At least one of each type of elevated structure should be accessible and ramps and transfer systems help provide access to elevated play structures.
 Transfer systems are a means of accessing composite play structures.
-Transfer systems generally include a "transfer platform" and a series of "transfer steps".
+Transfer systems generally include a transfer platform and a series of transfer steps.
 Children who use wheelchairs or other mobility devices transfer from their wheelchair or mobility devices onto the transfer platform and lift themselves up or down the transfer steps and scoot along the decks or platforms to access elevated play components.
 Some children may be unable or may choose not to use transfer systems.
 Where transfer systems are provided, consideration should be given to the distance between the transfer system and the elevated play components.
 Moving between a transfer platform and a series of transfer steps requires extensive exertion for some children.
 Designers should minimize the distance between the points where a child transfers from a wheelchair or mobility device and where the elevated play components are located.

 The transfer system to a piece of equipment includes the following: